nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Executing a command that modifies the address book (like `add`, `edit`, or `delete`) will **clear the redo stack**.
 This means once you undo a change and then modify the address book again, you will lose the ability to redo the previous undone action.
 </div>

-#### Example Scenario:
+#### Example Scenario (Continuation from Undo):
 1. You undo a deletion of a contact.
     - *After Undo:* [After Undo Command] – The deleted contact is restored.
-2. You decide to redo the action and restore the contact again.
+2. You decide to redo the action and delete the contact again.
     - *After Redo:* [After Redo Command] – The contact is deleted once more.

 **[After Redo Command]**